citrusworx/WebEngine/docs/juice/juice-icons-regular.md

 ## Purpose

 `regular.scss` defines the FontAwesome Regular icon set using attribute selectors.
 Each entry maps an `icon` attribute value to a regular-style SVG asset.

+> These icons are sourced from the FontAwesome Regular collection.
+Learn more at [FontAwesome Regular](https://fontawesome.com/icons?d=gallery&p=2&s=regular).

 ## How it works